Sydorchuks/minesweep-react/README.md

 React components
 ```

-This keeps the game rules separate from the UI.
+Game rules are separate from the UI.

 ## Getting Started